paulwellnerbou/polopoly-policy-mock/README.md

 # Building this project

-You will need the polopoly api jar from Atex' public maven repositories, so you have to put your credentials for this repository in your <code>~/.gradle/gradle.properties</code>:
+You will need the polopoly jar from Atex' public maven repositories, so you have to put your credentials for this repository in your <code>~/.gradle/gradle.properties</code>:

     polopolyRepoUser=<YOUR POLOPOLY SUPPORT USER>
     polopolyRepoPassword=<YOUR POLOPOLY SUPPORT PASSWORD>